haywoodsloan/hf-inference-container/README.md

 (Recommended) Activate your virtual environment

-User `pip install -r .\requirements.txt` to install all dependencies
+Use `pip install -r .\requirements.txt` to install all dependencies

 ## Usage